RashadAnsari/wallet-core/README.md

 - `PASSPHRASE`: An optional passphrase or password associated with the mnemonic phrase.
 If not provided, the default value is set to an empty string.

+- `BLOCKCHAIR_API_KEY`: An optional secret key that you get from [Blockchair](https://blockchair.com/api/docs#link_M05) when you sign up for their API.
+This key is used to authenticate your requests to the Blockchair API.
+If not provided, you can only send 1440 requests per day.

 Make sure to set these environment variables accordingly when running the application.
 You can either export them in your shell environment or provide them in a `.env` file in the root directory of your project.

 ## Run using Docker